What are best proofreading practices?

 How can I make a good first impression?

-The reader's first impression of your essay isn’t limited to what you write in your first sentence — the entire first paragraph is filled with opportunity to leave a good first impression.
+The reader's first impression of your essay isn’t limited to what you write in your first sentence — the entire first paragraph is filled with opportunities to leave a good first impression.
 The beginning of your essay is also a space for you to introduce the themes you will use throughout your essay.
 Remember, you don’t have to start with a conversation, event, or other creative piece of writing, although that is one strategy.

 Admissions officers read hundreds of college applications and essays.
 It takes effort to stand out from the crowd and make them want to thoughtfully read your essay, instead of just skim it.
 A great first impression will give your essay (and thus, your entire application) a head start.